The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Optimal Precoder Structure Analysis

-To facilitate understanding of the quasi-optimal precoding structure, Fig.~\ref{fig:DoF_landscape} illustrates the asymptotic DoF gains associated with each subspace.
-The regions with positive weights collectively constitute the useful subspace $\CMcal{V}_{\text{useful}}$, which a quasi-optimal precoder must span by allocating dominant power on the order of $O(P_{\mathrm{tot}})$.
-In contrast, the subspaces corresponding to regions with zero weights must be nullified by the precoder to avoid power leakage into directions that do not contribute to the DoF.
-Subsequently, we prove that the proposed precoding structure is able to achieve the DoF upper bound. \begin{proposition}[Achievability of the DoF upper bound] A precoder $\mathbf{F}_{\text{q-opt}}$ satisfying conditions 1) and 2) achieves the DoF upper bound $d_{\text{max}}$. \end{proposition}
+To facilitate understanding of the quasi-optimal precoder structure, Fig.~\ref{fig:DoF_landscape} illustrates the asymptotic DoF gains associated with each subspace.
+The regions with positive weights, along with the aligned subspace $\CMcal{W}_{\text{align}}$, collectively constitute the useful subspace $\CMcal{V}_{\text{useful}}$, which a quasi-optimal precoder must span by allocating dominant power on the order of $O(P_{\mathrm{tot}})$.
+In contrast, the subspaces corresponding to regions with zero or negative weights must be nullified by the precoder to avoid power leakage into directions that do not contribute to or actively penalize the DoF.
+Subsequently, we prove that the proposed precoder structure is able to achieve the DoF upper bound. \begin{proposition}[Achievability of the DoF upper bound] \normalfont A precoder $\mathbf{F}_{\text{q-opt}}$ satisfying conditions 1) and 2) achieves the DoF upper bound $d_{\text{max}}$. \end{proposition}